-The supervisory board is united behind Alexandra and Stéphanie, and shares with them the desire to emerge stronger from this unprecedented period.
-The board is fully convinced that the Laurent-Perrier Group has the necessary assets to resume and continue its growth."
+The Supervisory Board is convinced that the Laurent-Perrier Group has the necessary assets to continue its growth."

-4.1.2.
-Information on the operation of the administrative or executive bodies - composition - organisation
+- 4.1.2.
+Information on the operation of the administrative or executive bodies composition organisation - 4.1.2.1.

-4.1.2.1.
 List of all offices held by each company officer